LukeGrahamLandry/franca/docs/compilation.md

 Currently `bake_relocatable_value` is only called if the type contains some type of pointer and some byte of the value is non-zero.

 TODO: internal pointers are not yet supported.

+## Reproducible Builds

+For a given (franca compiler, source code, target platform) combination, the output AOT binary should be exactly the same bytes no matter what computer does the compiling (including cross compiling!).

+Since Franca allows arbitrary compile time execution, you can trivially choose to do something that defeats reproducibility (like doing an http request to get the current phase of the moon and sticking that in your binary)... so don't do that if you want reproducible builds.
+The compiler doesn't inject its own non-determinism but it can't fix stupid.
+Similarly if you use someone else's linker, there's nothing I can do if it decides to mix the bytes around.

+The claim is that reproducibility works for all the example programs in the franca repository.
+However, the testing for this is not robust yet so it only mostly kinda probably works and it doesn't work at all with `-debug-info`.
+You can easily check a program by compiling with the environment variable `FRANCA_LOG_STATS=true` (twice) and checking that the `repro: <hash>` line matches.

+When the compiler gets more multi-threaded and more out of order, this might need to be relegated to a special option you can enable at the cost of reduced compile speed.